 Primary Care Sports Medicine (PCSM) Fellowship

 The Emory University Primary Care Sports Medicine Fellowship Program is an accredited graduate medical educational (ACGME) program designed to take place after completion of an accredited residency in Physical Medicine and Rehabilitation (PM&R), Family Medicine, Internal Medicine, Emergency Medicine, or Pediatrics.
-The program will offer 12 months of education beginning on July 1st and ending June 30th of the following year.
+The program will offer 12 months of education beginning on August 1st and ending July 30th of the following year.
 The program will offer a broad based sports education in diagnosing and treating non-operative sports conditions, including extensive use of diagnostic musculoskeletal ultrasound as well as ultrasound guided interventions, such as platelet rich plasma (PRP) and stem cell injections.
-There will also be significant amount of experience with sideline coverage of multiple sports from high school through professional as well as visits to the training room to treat athletes in their own environment.
+There will also be significant amount of experience with sideline coverage of multiple sports including high school, college and professional teams.
+In addition there will be weekly visits to the training room to treat athletes in their own environment.
 Fellows will attend the annual meeting for the American Medical Association for Sports Medicine (AMSSM) as well as at least one other national meeting such as the American Academy of Physical Medicine and Rehabilitation (AAPMR).
-Fellows may also get to attend a national fellowship research meeting, introduction to MSK ultrasound meeting, as well as SEACSM, and Emory’s own Sports Medicine Symposium.

 The Emory University Sports Medicine Center provides the environment and facilities for acquiring knowledge, skills, clinical judgment, and attitudes essential to the practice sports medicine.
 The program director, supporting faculty and staff, and the administration are fully committed to the educational program.

 - Emory Ambulatory Surgery Center at Executive Park